flapjack/omnibus-flapjack/README.md

 - locally
 - within a docker container

-If you run locally, you'll be calling `omnibus build` directly rather than using the `build` script, which menas you'll miss out on the ability to update packages.flapjack.io with the resulting package.
+If you run locally, you'll be calling `omnibus build` directly rather than using the `build` script, which means you'll miss out on the ability to update packages.flapjack.io with the resulting package.

 ## Running omnibus locally